The Girl with Twenty Fingers

 For Sarah, criticism was like getting a facial, enduring the discomfort of picking blackheads as a process of purification.
 Beauty knows no pain.
 At work she was constantly afraid someone would call her bluff.

-Four felt-tipped, leather-bound journals, smeared here and there by her left palm, and a collection of short stories set in former East Germany, saved as “Train Tickets to Jena” on her laptop, attested to her affinity for words.
+At least she could write: Four felt-tipped, leather-bound journals, smeared here and there by her left palm, and a collection of short stories set in former East Germany, saved as “Train Tickets to Jena” on her laptop, attested to her affinity for words.
 Food was another matter entirely, something she viewed with a certain degree of flexibility and a heaping spoonful of grace.
 Her coworkers, on the other hand, not only lived, breathed and ate food journalism, they could make lumpless white sauces from scratch and slice onions into equally sized cubes — at least according to the bit of last night’s dinner chatter they dropped at meetings.
-She felt a pang of guilt when she plodded back to her desk and saw the signature at the end of her emails:
+She would feel a pang of guilt when she plodded back to her desk and saw the signature at the end of her emails:

 Sarah R. Johnson